xhqing/xhqing/README.md

 I'm xhqing (Huaqing Xu).

-- 🍒 I like open source and geek mindset
+- 🍒 I like Open Source and Geek mindset
 - 🍉 My favorite programming language is Python
 - 🧐 I'm very interested in Machine Learning, Deep Learning and Federated Learning
 - 🍋 I also like C programming language and IOT